 The presence of sewer trunk lines and available capacity remains one of the single biggest predictors for residential growth.
 However, the overall availability of sewer capacity is a significant constraint, presenting Hamilton County planners and leadership with critical decisions on where to allocate resources for sewage treatment and collection expansion.
 Currently, most funding is dedicated to increasing storage for combined sewer flows, aimed at preserving treatment capacity and avoiding regulatory actions tied to water quality.
-An integrated approach is essential to addressing challenges facing the sewer facilities that serve Chattanooga and
+An integrated approach is essential to addressing challenges facing the sewer facilities that serve

-Hamilton County.
-This includes an intensified focus on reducing stormwater impacts through both engineered and low-impact development practices.
-Investing in more comprehensive stormwater infrastructure reviews across both commercial and residential projects could provide significant returns, mitigating maintenance costs tied to sewer capacity.
-Incentives for low-impact development, as implemented in other communities, could help retain stormwater on-site, reduce flow rates into combined systems, and enhance water quality within critical watersheds.
+Chattanooga and Hamilton County.
 Better mapping of sewer and water infrastructure is also needed to provide planners with the tools they need to identify infrastructure gaps, investment targets, and areas of the county that can be planned as future growth centers.